Tamatha Barbeau, Ph.D.

 Lecture Quizzes: There are 3 lecture quizzes consisting of 25 questions given during the first 25 min of lecture.
 Quizzes contain multiple choice, fill-in-the-blanks, and matching questions.
 If you come late to lecture on these days you do not take the quiz.
 If you miss a quiz, or arrive late on the day of a quiz, you must provide an official excuse and make up the quiz within 1 week, or you will receive a zero.
 There will be no exceptions to this rule.

-Lab Reports: There will be 2 lab reports due during the semester.
+Lab Reports: There will be one lab report due during the semester.
+Regarding writing assignments, plagiarism is considered cheating.
+(See Rules and Regulations of the Course below.)
 Spelling and grammar counts!
 Click HERE for guidelines on writing lab reports and see example lab report included within.
 Click HERE to see an example of a nursing article published using this format.
 Click HERE for blood pressure lab report grading guidelines.
 Click HERE to see how blood glucose regulation report is graded.
 Click HERE for kidney lab report grading guidelines.

 Lab Quizzes: There are 6 lab quizzes during the semester consisting of 10 - 15 questions given during the first 15 min of lab.
 Quizzes contain multiple choice, fill-in-the-blanks, and matching questions.
 If you come late to lecture on these days you do not take the quiz.
 If you miss a quiz, or arrive late on the day of a quiz, you must provide an official excuse and make up the quiz within 1 week, or else you receive a zero.
 There will be no exceptions to this rule.